Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

   - `labels`: a dict of labels for this parameter group, the keys of the dict being the code ISO 639-1 of the language, and the values being the corresponding label (optional)
   - `authorizedRoles` : an array of [APP_ROLES](../src/config/Profiles.js) allowed to see the scenario parameters tab (optional)
-  - `showParameterGroupIfNoPermission`: a boolean value that indicate, when the connected user has no sufficient roles to see the scenario parameters tab, if tab should be displayed or not (optional)
+  - `showParameterGroupIfNoPermission`: a boolean value that indicates, when the connected user has no sufficient roles to see the scenario parameters tab, if tab should be displayed or not.
+  By default, the scenario parameter tab is hidden (optional)
 - `runTemplates`: a list of **run template** objects with these properties:
   - `id`
   - `parameterGroups` fields to list the ids of the groups of parameters to be displayed for this run template